For this church:

 The brass lectern dates from the late Victorian period.

 The modern wooden screen across the tower room entrance was erected in memory of Lilian Agatha Briggs, wife of the Rev A. E. Briggs, who died 15 October 1936.

 The east bay of the south aisle contains the restored and reduced 15th century chancel screen with panel tracery surmounted by a large 19th century crucifix.
 The screen was removed from the chancel arch to its present position in 1897 to make way for an impressive screen and organ loft designed by Comper.
-However, a disagreement between the 7th Duke of Newcastle and the Reverend Albert Briggs and his churchwardens resulted in the proposed work being abandoned.
+However, a disagreement between the 7th Duke of Newcastle and the Rev Albert Briggs and his churchwardens resulted in the proposed work being abandoned.

 Medieval Cross Slabs